The Incarnations: Plot

 Images of Zeng and Jun together are sent to Jun's wife, Yida, and causes the two to separate for a time.
 The separation causes Jun's step-mother, Ling Hong, to tell Jun that his wealthy family will hire lawyers to ensure he will get sole custody of his daughter Echo.
-Realizing that Ling Hong want to send his invalid father away and then play at being a family with Jun, who she has tried to seduce before, and his daughter, Jun fights with his step-mother.
-During their fight Ling Hong reveals that Li Shuxiang actually lived years beyond what Jun was told though she eventually died after returning to her hometown.
-Betrayed and angry Jun cuts both his father and step-mother out of his life for good.
+Realizing that Ling Hong wants to send his invalid father away and then play at being a family with Jun, whom she has tried to seduce before, Jun fights with his step-mother.
+During their fight, Ling Hong reveals that Li Shuxiang actually lived years beyond what Jun was told, though she eventually died after returning to her hometown.
+Betrayed and angry, Jun cuts both his father and step-mother out of his life for good.

 Echo and Yida are nearly killed after an electrical fire starts in their apartment.
 Jun suspects that Zeng caused the fire.

 The final letter is set in 1966 and tells the story of Yi Moon, the teenage daughter of a political dissident who has an affair with Zhang Liya, a well-connected and privileged member of the communists.
-When the revolutionists turn on Liya, Moon helps to betray and later, to atone for what she has done, helps Li commit suicide and then attempts suicide herself.
-However she survives and reveals that in her attempts to survive she swapped identities with a woman named Li Shuxiang, revealing that she is Jun's mother.
+When the revolutionaries turn on Liya, Moon helps betray her.
+Later, to atone for what she has done, she helps Liya commit suicide and then attempts suicide herself.
+However, she survives and reveals that in her attempts to survive she swapped identities with a woman named Li Shuxiang, revealing that she is Jun's mother.

-Before he can read the final letter Jun dies in a car accident with Zeng, which some suspect to be suicide.
-At the wake Li Shuxiang appears, though the only one who recognizes her is Jun's invalid father who is unable to communicate who she is.
-Li Shuxiang gives the final letter to Echo but also tells Echo that she is also an incarnation revealing that she believes that Echo is a cruel villain who has plagued Jun and Li Shuxiang in all of their previous lives.
+Before he can read the final letter, Jun dies in a car accident with Zeng, which some suspect to be suicide.
+At the wake, Li Shuxiang appears, though the only one who recognizes her is Jun's invalid father, who is unable to communicate with others who she is.
+Li Shuxiang gives the final letter to Echo, but also tells Echo that she is also an incarnation, revealing that she believes Echo is a cruel villain who has plagued Jun and Li Shuxiang in all of their previous lives.